 WEATHER GLOSSARY

-Understand every weather metric on your dashboard.
-Each entry explains what the measurement means, how it's calculated, what the values indicate, and practical tips you can use every day.
+Dashboard metrics and storm-spotter concepts in one reference.
+Each entry explains what it means, how it is measured, what values indicate, and practical tips you can use every day.

 What is it?